VoxelCubes/PanelCleaner/README.md

 Note: The program has been tested to work on Linux, MacOS, and Windows, with varying levels of setup required.
 See the [FAQ](https://github.com/VoxelCubes/PanelCleaner/blob/master/docs/faq.md) for help.

+### Installation from the Arch User Repository

+This installs the program in a `pipx` environment, which allows pytorch to download the appropriate CUDA version for your system, making this the best method of installation.

+(Coming soon)

+### Installation with Flatpak

+This installs the prebuilt binary in a flatpak container, which does not support CUDA acceleration.

+(Coming soon)

 ### Install with Docker

 Build the image with buildx: